indeedeng/FOSS-Contributor-Fund/PLAYBOOK.md

 ### How can I find out who is eligible to vote?
 Decide what voting eligibility criteria are most important to you, and determine which projects and contributions you consider to be eligible.
 For example, consider whether you want to allow any contributions, only work contributions, or contributions to specific projects, etc. Furthermore, you might consider whether you want to count contributions toward any FOSS dependency, only indirect dependencies, only projects with specific dependents, etc.

-At Indeed, anyone who makes an open source contribution in a calendar month can cast a vote to determine where the funds should go for that month’s voting cycle.
-That is, if you make an open source contribution during the month of July, you get to vote on where the July funds should go.
-Typically, the voting process starts right after the month ends, or shortly thereafter.
-This ensures that even if someone contributes on the last day of the month, they are still eligible to vote.
+At Indeed, we run the fund quarterly, awarding three grants per quarter.
+The elected project receives 1/12th of the year’s total fund.
+Anyone in the organization who makes an open source contribution in the same quarter as the election can vote.

 ### What counts as an open source contribution?
 A broad view of open source contribution is encouraged.
 We suggest you decide which mix of the following suits your specific needs.